omics-datascience/modulector/DEPLOYING.md

 1. Set the environment variables that are empty with data.
 They are listed below by category:
     - Django:
         - `DJANGO_SETTINGS_MODULE`: indicates the `settings.py` file to read.
 In production we set in `docker-compose_dist.yml` the value `ModulectorBackend.settings_prod` which contains several production properties.
+        - `ALLOWED_HOSTS`: list of allowed host separated by commas.
+Default `['web', '.localhost', '127.0.0.1', '[::1]']`.
+        - `ENABLE_SECURITY`: set the string `true` to enable Django's security mechanisms.
+In addition to this parameter, to have a secure site you must configure the HTTPS server, for more information on the latter see the section [Enable SSL/HTTPS](#enable-sslhttps).
+Default `false`.
+        - `CSRF_TRUSTED_ORIGINS`: in Django >= 4.x, it's mandatory to define this in production when you are using Daphne through NGINX.
+The value is a single host or list of hosts separated by commas. 'http://', 'https://' prefixes are mandatory.
+Examples of values: 'http://127.0.0.1', 'http://127.0.0.1,https://127.0.0.1:8000', etc. You can read more [here](#csrf-trusted-issue).
         - `SECRET_KEY`: Django's secret key.
 If not specified, one is generated with [generate-secret-key application](https://github.com/MickaelBergem/django-generate-secret-key) automatically.
         - `MEDIA_ROOT`: absolute path where will be stored the uploaded files.
 By default `<project root>/uploads`.
         - `MEDIA_URL`: URL of the `MEDIA_ROOT` folder.
 By default `<url>/media/`.